MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-vm-library.md

-This article describes how to deploy a virtual machine that's stored in the System Center - Virtual Machine Manager (VMM) library.
+This article describes how to deploy a virtual machine that's stored in the System Center Virtual Machine Manager (VMM) library.

 ## Before you start

 - You need one or more VMs stored in the VMM library.
 To store a VM in the library, the VM must be stopped, shut down, or saved.
 You can't store a VM while it's running.
 - To store a VM in the library, select the VM > **Actions** > **Store in Library**.
 In the Select Library Server Wizard, specify where you want to store the VM.
-Then select **Store** to move the VM to the library.
+Select **Store** to move the VM to the library.
 Review progress on the **Jobs** tab.

 ## Deploy a VM